shoz-f/mix_cmake/README.md

 Mix Cmake is Elixir mix task to run Cmake build tool.

 ## Installation
-Add following dependency to your `mix.exs`.
+Add following dependency to your `mix.exs`,

 ```elixir
 def deps do